mauriciogracia/auth-challenge/README.md

 - ✅ **Instant Revocation:** Immediate failure of token exchange for deactivated users.
 - ✅ **End-to-End Pipeline:** Full `WebApplicationFactory` integration testing verifying downstream audience validation and audit logging.

+---

+## 🤖 Context & Handoff for Next Agent / Developer

+If you are picking up this codebase:
+- **Status:** Both Part 1 (Design Document) and Part 2 (Code Implementation) are **100% complete and fully passing (8/8 tests)**.
+- **Key Specifications:**
+  - `docs/part-1-specs.md`: The submission design document covering the 5 required sections.
+  - `docs/tech-specs.md`: Technical standards detailing single-return flow, DRY, SOLID, ACID, and resilience.
+  - `docs/notes.md`: Chronological log of architectural decisions.
+- **Git State:** Step 1 (`docs/part-1-specs.md`, `docs/notes.md`) is committed.
+The remaining code files are staged/unstaged for step-by-step committing as desired by the user.
+Do not run git operations unless explicitly requested by the user.